-As a Google administrator, you must create a new project in your Google Developers console and create a service account in the API Console to support server-to-server interactions.
-For more information about server-to-server authentication in Google, refer to https://developers.google.com/accounts/docs/OAuth2ServiceAccount.
+As a Google administrator, you must create a new project in your Google Developers Console and create a service account in the Google API Console to support server-to-server interactions.
+See Using OAuth 2.0 for Server to Server Applications for more information about server-to-server authentication in Google.

 As you complete the following setup tasks, you must collect these items to complete the integration with the AlienApp for G Suite:

 - Client identification (Unique ID) for the service account

 - Private key file, which is saved to your computer when you create the service account and the key

 Important: You must have administrative privileges to configure G Suite for integration with the AlienApp for G Suite.
 Ask your Google administrator for these privileges.

 Create a service account according to the instructions in the G Suite Administrator Help page.
 Pay attention to these specifics:

 - In Step 2: Enable the APIs, enable the following:

 - (BigQuery.)
 Gmail API

 - (BigQuery.)
 BigQuery Data Transfer API